graphql/graphql-spec/spec/Section 7 -- Response.md

 A response to a GraphQL request must be a map.

-If the request encountered any errors, the response map must contain an entry with key `errors`.
+If the request raised any errors, the response map must contain an entry with key `errors`.
 The value of this entry is described in the "Errors" section.
-If the operation completed without encountering any errors, this entry must not be present.
+If the operation completed without raising any errors, this entry must not be present.

 If the request included execution, the response map must contain an entry